Randle-Github/paper-video-action-recognition/README.md

 This is the repository of Randle's paper in video action recognition.

-In this repository, following the advice of my mentor, I create this repository to record what I read and give a general description about this area.
-I mainly divide this area into *general video understanding* and *interaction*(human-object detection, compositional action recognition).
+In this repository, following the advice from my mentor, I record some awsome paper about video understanding.
+I mainly divide this area into *general video understanding* and *interaction*(human-object detection, compositional action recognition and so on).

 ```latex
 root|